Turkey in the Eurovision Song Contest 1985: At Eurovision

+The contest was broadcast on TRT Televizyon.

 On the night of the contest Mahzar Fuat Özkan performed 7th in the running order following France and preceding Belgium.
 The name of the trio was announced as MFÖ (abbreviated for Mahzar Fuat Özkan) and the name of the song as "Didai didai dai".
 The song was also arranged for the big orchestra by Garo Mafyan.
 At the close of the voting Didai Didai Dai had received 36 points placing Turkey 14th.
 8 participants had voted for Didai Didai Dai.
 The Turkish jury awarded its 12 points to Spain.